w3ia/blockchain-developer-bootcamp-final-project/README.md

 * Current deployed contract between landlords and tenants is 1-to-Many.
 IRL the contract would support multiple landlords.
 * Deposit are stated in ether.
 * A tenant is allowed to pay a deposit on more than one property e.g. Commercial tenants.
-* A landlord can (re)create an agreement for an existing property, as long as the existing agreement is either in a ended or active state.
+* A landlord can (re)create an agreement for an existing property, as long as the existing agreement is either in a created(unpaid) or ended state.
 * A tenant cannot pay a deposit on a property that does not exist.
 * A tenant cannot withdraw a deposit that has not been released.
 * A landlord cannot pay a deposit on a property they own i.e. Landlord cannot become a tenant of their own property.